dhananjay12/learn-ethereum/basic-strarting-apps/web3-ganache/README.md

 node index.js
 ```

-Increment nonce from 0 to 1 as you run the index.js.
+Increment nonce from 0 to 1 and so on as you run the index.js to send a new txn.

 The value send is in wei.
 So the balance might not change in the UI because of the small denomination.